Events Around Indiana

 Book Drive - Please donate a copy of banned or challenged books to the Vonnegut Library!

 A full list of readings and events are here.
-(Including a special reading with our own Barbara Shoup on Thursday, September 29 at noon at the KVML.)

 The Poets Laureate of LawrenceTuesday, September 27 6:30-8:30 pm

 The Theater at the Fort on Indy's east side

 8920 Otis Avenue, Lawrence, 46226